aspittel/coding-cheat-sheets/data_structures/queue.md

         self.length -= 1
         return data
 ```
-In this implementation utilizing a Python list the Big-O complexity looks like this:
+In this implementation utilizing a doubly linked list the Big-O complexity looks like this:

 |Operation|Complexity|
 |---------|----------|